-- Participants are expected to participate in the agenda provided by the host(s) and plan to visit local sites either before or after the Study Tour.
+Participants are expected to participate in the agenda provided by the host(s) and plan to visit local sites either before or after the Study Tour.

-- Participants should wear comfortable shoes for extensive walking and standing.
+Participants should wear comfortable shoes for extensive walking and standing.

-- Please refrain from separating from the group while in transit between tour locations.
+Please refrain from separating from the group while in transit between tour locations.

-- Our hosts often include their supervising directors, or other VIP administrators, in our meetings and tours.
+Our hosts often include their supervising directors, or other VIP administrators, in our meetings and tours.

-- If a participant is unable to attend a scheduled part of the agenda, it is advised that the tour leader be informed before the activity.
+Please be prepared to participate in discussions related to the arts information profession and follow all security rules provided by the host institution when invited to examine collections.
+Not all items on the agenda will be of interest to everyone in a group, however our hosts will expect the entire group to participate and will plan activities based on our full number.
+If a participant is unable to attend a scheduled part of the agenda, it is advised that the tour leader be informed before the activity.
 Participants are also recommended to send a note of regret to the host.

-- Many countries and cultures that we visit are very generous with receptions and souvenir gifts.
+Many countries and cultures that we visit are very generous with receptions and souvenir gifts.
 It is recommended that participants bring business cards, brochures, and/or small hostess gifts that represent their institution.
 Participants should also plan to send thank you notes or emails after the trip is complete.